learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 building blocks of programming in many languages (although they aren't always called _functions_), serving both to store the instructions for how to perform a certain task, and to help organize the code in our programs.
-By using functions &mdash; and giving them meaningful names &mdash; we can make our code easier to read, debug and maintain.
+By using functions — and giving them meaningful names — we can make our code easier to read, debug and maintain.

 In JavaScript, functions are written with the `function` keyword: